 The Fourth Amended and Restated 2013 Incentive Compensation Plan became effective in 2022.
+In May 2024, the Company's stockholders approved the Fifth Amended and Restated 2013 Incentive Compensation Plan, which increased the number of shares of common stock available for awards under the plan by 1.95 million shares.
 The plan permits the issuance of options, restricted stock, restricted stock units and other awards to selected employees, directors and consultants of the Company.
-The equity incentive plans are more fully described in Note 9 to the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+The equity incentive plans are more fully described in Note 9 to the consolidated financial statements in the 2023 Form 10-K.